wkumari/draft-wkumari-dhc-capport/README.md

 Internet-Draft             DHCP Captive-Portal               August 2015

+   o  Incoroprated a bunch of comments from Asbjorn Tonnesen

+   o  Clarified that this document is only for the DHCP bits, not
+      everything.

    o  CP's *can* do HTTP redirects to DNS names, as long as they allow
       access to all needed services.